Location Managers

 What does a location manager do during production?

-Here is the breakdown.
-The location manager oversees all aspects of your filming locations—from arrival to wrap.
-This has supervising crew on site, managing access and parking, setting up with property owners, tracking permit compliance, controlling noise and crowd issues, and making sure the location is restored well.
+The location manager oversees every part of your filming sites, from arrival to wrap.
+That covers crew on site, access and parking, ties with property owners, permit compliance, noise and crowd control, and making sure each site is fully restored.

 Do you handle permits and permissions?